- What Is It?

 - The exact cause of endometriosis has not been identified.

-- Endometriosis is more common in women who are experiencing infertility than in fertile women, but the condition does not fully prevent conception.
+- Endometriosis is more common in women who are experiencing infertility than infertile women, but the condition does not necessarily cause infertility.

 - Pelvic pain during menstruation or ovulation can be a symptom of endometriosis, but may also occur in normal women.

-- Endometriosis can be suspected based on the woman's pattern of symptoms, and sometimes during a physical examination, but the definite diagnosis is confirmed by surgery, usually laparoscopy.
+- Endometriosis can be suspected based on the woman's pattern of symptoms, and sometimes during a physical examination, but the definite diagnosis is usually confirmed by surgery, most commonly by laparoscopy.

 - Treatment of endometriosis includes medication and surgery for both pain relief and treatment of infertility if pregnancy is desired.

 Endometriosis is the abnormal growth of endometrial tissue similar to that which lines the interior of the uterus, but in a location outside of the uterus.
 Endometrial tissue is shed each month during menstruation.
 Areas of endometrial tissue found in ectopic locations are called endometrial implants.
 These lesions are most commonly found on the ovaries, the Fallopian tubes, the surface of the uterus, the bowel, and on the membrane lining of the pelvic cavity (i.e. the peritoneum).
 They are less commonly found to involve the vagina, cervix, and bladder.
 Rarely, endometriosis can occur outside the pelvis.
 Endometriosis has been reported in the liver, brain, lung, and old surgical scars.
 Endometrial implants, while they may become problematic, are usually benign (i.e. non-cancerous).

 What are the four stages of endometriosis?